 • Feedback is in turn provided back to the initiate so that they have an idea of how they're doing.

-• After a few weeks, the initiate is usually either welcomed as a new member of Shadowed Fates, or turned down.
+• After several weeks, the initiate is usually either welcomed as a new member of Shadowed Fates, or turned down.

 • Occasionally, such as due to RL extenuating circumstances (the initiate was unable to play much during their initiate period), or at the discretion of the guild leaders, the initiate period may be extended.